A unified construction of all the hypergeometric and basic hypergeometric families of orthogonal polynomial sequences: The family of orthogonal polynomial sequences

+The necessity of conditions (6.11) and (6.12) can be easily seen.
+Indeed, the conditions $L_{2,0}=0$ and $L_{3,1}=0$ are necessary for $L$ to be tridiagonal.
+Using the explicit expressions (5.3) or (5.4) for the entries of $L$ we see that equations (6.11) and (6.12) are equivalent to $L_{2,0}=0$ and $L_{3,1}=0$, respectively.
+The proof of the sufficiency of (6.11) and (6.12) is much harder.
+It will be given in Section 10.

+Notice that the expressions for $g_3$ and $g_4$ in the theorem do not change if we interchange $x_j$ with $h_j$, for $ 0 \le j \le 2.$ Since $g_k$ satisfies the difference equation (6.2) we see that every $g_k$ is invariant under such interchange.
+Note also that, since $g_0=0$, when $g_3$ and $g_4$ satisfy (6.11) and (6.12), then $g_1$ and $g_2$ are free parameters that determine the sequence $g_k$.

-From equation (4.4) we see that the entries of the matrix $L$ depend on the recurrent sequences $h_k, x_k, g_k$.
-Therefore it seems reasonable to expect that such entries satisfy some kind of recurrence relation.
-We find first a recurrence relation for three consecutive entries on a diagonal.
+From equation (5.3) we see that the entries of the matrix $L$ depend on the recurrent sequences $h_k, x_k, g_k$.
+Therefore it seems reasonable to expect that such entries satisfy some kind of recurrence relations.
+In what follows we present, without proofs, two such recurrence relations that can be used to prove Theorem 6.1, but since their proofs are quite long and messy, we give a different proof of Theorem 6.1 in Section 10.